 Market Capitalization: US$ 182.3 billion

-In 2007, the bank was a subject of a massive bank robbery worth ¥51 million or US$ 6.7 million, reported by its own management staff.
-It remains the largest bank robbery in the Chinese history till date.
+In 2007, the bank was subject to massive embezzlement worth ¥51 million or US$ 6.7 million, perpetrated by the vault managers of one of its branches.
+It remains the largest bank robbery in Chinese history to date.